 Shifts in net interactions are driven by both biotic and abiotic drivers within a system.
 The relative importance of net outcomes versus net interactions is a critical concept in the ecological literature for communities (Brooker et al 2005, Lortie et al 2016).
 The context-dependence of species interactions leads to shifts in their strength or sign across gradients, space and time (Chamberlain 2014), as well as across the life stage of the protégé species (Valiente-Banuet et al. 1991; Pugnaire et al. 1996; Callaway and Walker 1997b; Rousset and Lepart 2000; Bruno et al. 2003).
-There is evidence that earlier life stages experience higher relative mortality rates (Fenner 1987).
-However, the life stage shift from vegetative growth to reproductive growth is a major event in resource allocation (Bazzaz et al. 1987) and thus reproductive output and fitness consequences are ultimately also important life stages.
-The life stage of the foundation plant i.e. flowering is important too because of fitness effects mediated through pollination competition and facilitation.
-Thus, within season phenology is likely a critical mediator of the sign of net outcomes of interactions with flowering, foundation plant species such as shrubs.
+There is evidence that earlier life stages experience higher relative mortality rates (Fenner 1987) – ok – check my PhD work on facilitation because I tested this and at that time had citations and you could cite one of those papers – ie I found facilitation early because of high mortality.
+However, the life stage shift from vegetative growth to reproductive growth is a major event in resource allocation (Bazzaz et al. 1987), and thus reproductive output and fitness consequences are ultimately also important life stages.
+The life stage of the foundation plant, i.e. flowering, is also critical because a showy floral canopy can potentially change net outcomes for annuals through changes in the pollinator community.
+Intra-seasonal phenology is thus a component of interactions in tightly coupled plant systems sharing pollinators that must be examined to better examine sensitivity of positive interactions and selection processes that stabilize diversity.

 The Mojave Desert is a biodiversity hotspot supporting at least 659 species of bees (Saul-Gershenz et al. 2012) and 1680 species of vascular plants (Rundel and Gibson 2005).
-Despite the celebrated biodiversity of Southwestern Deserts, pollinator-mediated interactions in this region are infrequently studied.
-Increases in intraspecific density can benefit the pollination of desert mustard Lesquerella fendleri (Roll et al. 1997); however, interspecific studies have primarily focused on competition within cacti systems in the Sonoran Desert (Fleming et al. 2001).
+Despite the celebrated biodiversity of Southwestern Deserts, pollinator-mediated interactions or indirect interactions in general that can influence biodiversity in this region are infrequently studied.
+Increases in intraspecific density can benefit the pollination of desert mustard Lesquerella fendleri (Roll et al. 1997); however, interspecific studies have primarily focused on competition within cacti systems in the Sonoran Desert (Fleming et al. 2001) cut and save for discussion – breaks flow here and not needed.
 Plant-pollinator systems in southwest deserts are home to rare obligate mutualisms such as the Joshua tree Yucca brevifolia and Yucca moths (Pellmyr 2003), and the senita cactus Pachycereus schottii and senita moths (Fleming and Holland 1998) and are often considered highly specialized.
 The degree of specialization of species in desert ecosystems is a subject of ongoing debate (Chesson et al. 2004).
-Desert organisms are hypothesized to adapt to high environmental variability by generalizing resource use (Chesson et al. 2004) and this hypothesis has been supported to an extent through pollination network studies (Chacoff et al. 2012).
+Desert organisms are hypothesized to adapt to high environmental variability by generalizing resource use (Chesson et al. 2004), and this hypothesis has been supported to an extent through pollination network studies (Chacoff et al. 2012).
 Overall, few one-to-one relationships (i.e. matching between a single species of pollinator with a single species of plant) have been found with solitary bees (Simpson and Neff 1987), and bees still visit even the senita cactus (Holland and Fleming 2002).
 Despite the high number of specialist pollinators present in the Mojave, most plant species nonetheless interact through pollinators and therefore there is the potential for competition and facilitation between neighbouring plants to occur.